Do I need letters of recommendation for Recruitment? I know people say they aren’t mandatory but will they help me?

 Is it possible for students in the UVA School of Continuing and Professional Studies to join a sorority even if they don’t live in Charlottesville?

-I am looking forward to Formal Recruitment, but I am debating about it because of the financial commitment.
 For those of us attending UVA on financial aid, is it unrealistic to participate in Recruitment when we know we do not have the financial resources to be in a sorority?
 Is there any way to alleviate the financial hardships and still participate?

 When we’re filling out the recruitment enrollment form, should the activities we list be only from this year (ie first semester for first years), or can we include things from high school?